 What Does It Mean When Cancer Findings Can't Be Reproduced?

-The first results from a major project to measure the reliability of cancer research is finding a big problem: Labs trying to repeat published experiments often can't.
+The first results from a major project to measure the reliability of cancer research have highlighted a big problem: Labs trying to repeat published experiments often can't.

 That's not to say that the original studies are wrong.
 But the results of a review published Thursday, in the open-access journal eLife, are a sobering reminder that science often fails at one of its most basic requirements — an experiment in one lab ought to be reproducible in another one.